 We’ve shared quite a lot of details on what the Sound BlasterX Katana is all about, so does it really rock like a sledgehammer?
 Totally.

-First off, we listened to a few music tracks from a paid Spotify account (read high quality, dd-free audio), so that should give us a typical representation of everyday use on how people consume music these days.
+First off, we listened to a few music tracks from a paid Spotify account (read high quality, ad-free audio), so that should give us a typical representation of everyday use on how people consume music these days.

 While Creative lined up several audio tracks for listening, I focused on a set of tracks we frequently use to audition speakers back in our lab – music from the Eagles group.
 First off was Hotel California and we were colored happy as we noted all the percussion instruments were well represented.
-Audio in general was fine (for sound bar of its price point), but note that this was in Neutral audio preset.
+Audio in general was fine (for a sound bar of its price point), but note that this was in Neutral audio preset.
 Creative recommended to use the Concert audio preset to best feel what the Katana was capable when reproducing music.
 Besides, the recordings we've chosen were originally from a live concert.

 Engaging Concert mode elevated the Sound BlasterX Katana to another level with a very wide sound presence – so much so if you closed your eyes, you might even think the audio was from floor standing speakers set apart as opposed to a little sound bar like the Katana.
 And it even felt as if there was a center speaker to go along with the floor standing speakers – that is the level of audio reproduction that the Katana is capable of.